Port of Baltimore: Harbor channels and approaches

 Federal lighthouse construction in the bay began in the 1820s, and one early project was the erecting of range lights to guide ships into the Patapsco.
 The North Point Range Lights were lit in 1822, marking a path roughly the same as that of the current Craighill Cutoff Channel.
 Subsequent channel construction was followed shortly by light projects.
 Brewerton's channel was marked by the Hawkins Point and Leading Point lights, constructed in 1868 and converted to skeleton towers in 1924.
 The original (lower) Craighill Channel was marked with range lights in 1875, following two years of temporary lightships; the cutoff was marked with the upper range lights in 1886, replacing the North Point range, which had been discontinued in 1873.
 In later years, a pair of skeleton towers were erected on Locust Point to mark the Fort McHenry Channel, the final leg from the end of the Brewerton Channel to Curtis Point and the Inner Harbor.
 These lights remain in use, though they have all been automated.
-The Craighill Channel Lower Range Rear Light enjoys the distinction of being the tallest lighthouse in Maryland.
+The Craighill Channel Lower Range Rear Light is the tallest lighthouse in Maryland.

 In 2006, then-Maryland Governor Bob Ehrlich participated in naming the port after Helen Delich Bentley during the 300th anniversary of the port.

-Current operations

-Currently, the port has major ro-ro (roll-on roll-off) facilities and bulk facilities, especially steel handling.
-The port handles around 700,000 vehicles annually.
-Most Mercedes-Benz cars that are imported into the U.S were handled here as well in 2004.
+Operations

+The port has container cranes, roll-on/roll-off ramps, and bulk facilities, especially for steel.

+From 2014 to 2017, the Port of Baltimore was the fourth fastest-growing port in North America.
+In 2017, it ranked 8th of 36 US ports for gross tonnage and 7th in dollar value.
+It handled 9.8% more cargo than the previous year; in the third quarter, it handled 15% more than the same quarter in the previous year.
+The port handled around 700,000 vehicles annually, including (as of 2004) most Mercedes-Benz cars imported into the U.S.

 In 2019, the port handled 43.6 e6ST in foreign commerce (imports and exports), valued at $58.4 billion.
-The Port of Baltimore ranked 11th of 36 US ports in handling foreign tonnage and 9th in dollar value of the cargo handled during 2019.
+In 2019, the Port of Baltimore ranked 11th of 36 US ports in handling foreign tonnage and 9th in dollar value of the cargo handled.

-During the third quarter of 2017, the Port of Baltimore experienced a 15% increase in general cargo tons from the third quarter of 2016.
-Since 2014, the Port has become the fourth fastest-growing port in North America, with a 9.8% increase in cargo handled from the previous year.
-It is currently ranked 8th of 36 US ports for gross tonnage and 7th in dollar value.
+In 2024, the port's public and private marine terminals handled 45.9 million tons of cargo, its second-highest annual total, worth a total of $62.2 billion.
+It processed more than 25.5 million tons from July to December, reflecting a strong recovery from the Key Bridge collapse disruption.

 The Port handles one-fourth of the country's coal exports.

-On March 26, 2024, the container ship MV Dali left the Port, then collided with the Francis Scott Key Bridge, which collapsed, completely blocking maritime access to the port.
-Salvage crews worked for 11 weeks to remove the Dali and the bridge wreckage, and on June 10, 2024, the channel was fully reopened.